 An example of key performance indicators:

 The next level helps ascertain whether the new learning has catalyzed a behavioral change in the participant.
-As compared to the previous two levels, this level demands much greater participation and effort from line managers.
+Compared to the previous two levels, this level demands much greater participation and effort from line managers.
 The participants’ behavioral evaluation is possible by monitoring and interviewing them over time to measure behavior change, how substantial that change is and whether it is sustained.
 This level involves carefully considering the transfer of learning from the training program to the working environment.
 It also includes analyzing the work performance of the participants and discerning whether they are making the most of their training on the job.

 Measuring the behavior in an effective manner is not a one-off event but a continual process that spans weeks or months following the training session.
 It includes evaluation through reviews and observations before and after the training.